beeware/briefcase/docs/en/reference/env_management/conda.md

 # Environment management with Conda

-Briefcase is able to use [Conda](https://conda.io) to provide Python, and manage the installation of application requirements.
+Briefcase is able to use [Conda](https://conda.io) to manage the installation of application requirements.

+When Conda is used to manage your app environment, Conda is also used to provide the underlying Python library for the running application, rather than an official Python or Briefcase-supplied Python support package.

 ## Prerequisites

 Briefcase requires the use of Conda 26.5 or higher.

+To use Conda as the environment manager in your application, the `conda` binary must be available on your `PATH`.
+It can be installed using any of the [installation methods described in the Conda documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).

 ## Configuration